PankajWorks/ambari-agent-simulator/README.md

 it will replace the connection to the real outside connection, and redirect the connection to the internal Docker container.

 ## Quick Start
+With the following 6 steps, you can create a cluster with Ambari-agents, and connect them to your Ambari-server.
+Among all the steps, the step 3 is to configure this program, the step 4 is the one which really matters, and other steps act as a one-time configuration or suggestion for your Ambari-server.

 * Step 1: Mark down IP of the GCE VM which installed Ambari-server, Ambari_Server_IP=104.196.81.81
 * Step 2: Copy example/config.ini to config/config.ini
 * Step 3: Modify the following values in config/config.ini